SilentDeath53/Code-Translation-System/README.md

 - Added a code sample that allows you to convert the Javascript code.
 - I've added as many comments as I can for clarity.
+- I updated the translation of "print" for the py translator and got the bug fix.
+It can now do a translation that supports comma-separated expressions to output multiple values.
+- It was using parentheses when translating "console.log" for the js translator.
+I prevented it from using parentheses after the std::cout statement.

 # Created By Silent Death_53
 Keep in mind that this is a simple infrastructure, it needs more progress to be efficient and smooth.
 Free to ask & use.